-- · Diseconomies of scale - Long-run average total cost rises as the quantity of output increases - Increasing coordination problems in large organizations. - E.g., management becomes stretched, can't control costs. - More common when Q is high.
+- Diseconomies of scale - Long-run average total cost rises as the quantity of output increases - Increasing coordination problems in large organizations. - E.g., management becomes stretched, can't control costs. - More common when Q is high.

-2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us s permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning proposed to the protection of the product of the product or service or otherwise on a password-protected website or school-approved learning
+© 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us as permitted in a Icense distributed with a certain product or service or otherwise on a password-protected website or school-approved learning